Kridhi5/BUSA3007/README.md

 * Deterministic evidence verification through hash comparision.
 The file uploaded initially will have a hash and if it needs to be verified, the user has to upload the same file whereby the system will cross check the hash for the both the files.

 ## System Architecture
-There is 3 layers in the web application:
+There are 3 layers in the web application:
 * Smart Contract ( found in the EvidenceRegistery.sol file) enforces system logic and store evidence metadata.
 * Frontend(developed using Streamlit) provides an interface for evidence upload and verfication.
 * Local Blockchain(Hardhat) used for development, testing and deployment.